Cos Cob, Connecticut: Twentieth and twenty-first centuries

 The coal-fired steam turbine Cos Cob Power Plant built by Westinghouse in 1907 was a Mission Style structure.
 It was designated a Historic Mechanical Engineering Landmark in 1982 by the ASME and the IEEE.
 Despite being listed on the National Register of Historic Places and local and national debate, the plant was decommissioned in 1987 and demolished in 2001.

 Ernest Thompson Seton lived in Cos Cob on an estate which is now a town park.
 Over 75 years ago what would eventually become the Boy Scouts of America was in part founded by him here.

 On June 28, 1983, a 100 ft elevated portion of Interstate 95 (the Mianus River Bridge) collapsed, killing and injuring several motorists.
 Interstate 95 is the principal highway between Maine and Florida, and one of the most heavily traveled roads in the country.
 Because the road was not fully reopened for six months, it created a bottleneck which affected the New York to Boston transportation corridor.

-In 2006 NRG Energy Inc. of La Jolla, California, proposed adding additional capacity of 40 megawatts to the current 60 megawatt plant to supplement Connecticut Light and Power during peak periods in southwestern Fairfield County.
+In 2006, NRG Energy Inc. of La Jolla, California, proposed adding additional capacity of 40 megawatts to the current 60 megawatt plant to supplement Connecticut Light and Power during peak periods in southwestern Fairfield County.
 Two additional jet turbines would be added to the existing plant in 2008.

+Education

+As with other parts of the Town of Greenwich, Cos Cob is in the Greenwich Public Schools school district.
+The district's comprehensive high school is Greenwich High School.